msi008/passport-handword/README.md

 # Passport-Weibo

-copied and revised from passport-weibo
+copied and revised from passport-handword

 [Passport](http://passportjs.org/) strategy for authenticating with [Weibo](https://weibo.com/)
 using the OAuth 2.0 API.